Why We Need to Talk to Our Kids About Race... By Amanda Hayes

 matter what, and it’s our job to supplement that noticing with knowledge and empathy.

-By the way, I have an inherent issue with the term “color-blindness.”
+I have an inherent issue with the term “color-blindness.”
 It’s the same issue I take with people who scoff at the word feminism and call themselves “egalitarians.”
 When you refuse to acknowledge a sect of our population that

 is being oppressed in favor of saying that everyone is oppressed in some way, or that everyone is the same, you are being ignorant and disrespectful.
 We can’t operate on a baseline assumption that we are all treated the same; that’s a false